amarz45/comicpress-sh/Readme.md

+# Important!

+This project is now archived.
+Please see the new [Comicpress](https://github.com/amarz45/comicpress) instead.

 # Comicpress

 An advanced command-line tool to intelligently convert and optimize digital comics and manga into high-quality, space-saving CBZ archives.